alonsovm44/tc-lang/README.md

 ---

 Tight-C is a minimalistic systems programming language.
-Designed to work with C

-## Philosophy
-I just wanted to find out if I could make a systems language with less keywords than Go, without GC and heavy runtime overhead.

-### Core principle:
-> Everything that can be built with libraries has to be built with libraries.
-The core language is small.

 ## Features